ARM-software/astc-encoder/Docs/Building.md

 ### Address sanitizer builds

 We support building with ASAN on Linux and macOS when using a compiler that supports it.
-To build binaries with ASAN checking enabled add `-DASAN=ON` to the CMake command line when configuring.
+To build binaries with ASAN checking enabled add `-DASTCENC_ASAN=ON` to the CMake command line when configuring.

 ### Android builds